parse-community/docs/_includes/js/queries.md

 query.greaterThan("playerAge", 18);
 </code></pre>

 You can limit the number of results by setting `limit`.
-By default, results are limited to 100, but anything from 1 to 1000 is a valid limit:
+By default, results are limited to 100.
+In the old Parse hosted backend, the maximum limit was 1,000, but Parse Server removed that constraint:

 <pre><code class="javascript">
 query.limit(10); // limit to at most 10 results